-Pollens, food, mold, dust, feathers, and animal dander commonly cause many to suffer allergic reactions.
+Pollens, food, mold, dust, feathers, and animal dander commonly cause people to suffer allergic reactions.

 Certain allergens are present all year long.
-These include house dust, pet danders, some foods and chemicals.
-Symptoms from these are frequently worse in the winter when the house is closed up and where there is poor ventilation.
+These include house dust, pet danders, some foods, and chemicals.
+Symptoms from these are frequently worse in the winter when the house is closed up and there is poor ventilation.

 Allergy testing is performed using a combination of skin pricks and intradermal bubbles.
-Testing is done on the surface of the arm.
-There is minimal discomfort to the patient.
-Test results are available when session is completed.
-If Food allergy testing is indicated, this is performed by sending a sample of blood to the lab.
-The lab then analyzes the blood for presence of Food Allergies.
+Testing is done on the surface of the arm and there is minimal discomfort to the patient.
+Test results are available when the session is completed.
+If food allergy testing is indicated, a sample of blood will be sent to the lab.
+The lab analyzes the blood for presence of food allergies.
 This particular test method is called RAST.
-These results are generally available in 7 to 10 business days.
+These results are generally available in seven to ten business days.

 At first, allergy shots are given once a week as you are in the building stage.
 When you receive allergy shots, you must stay in the office for 15 to 20 minutes to be observed for any reaction to the shots.
 Redness and warmth at the shot site are common but go away after a short period of time.

-You may need to take allergy shots for 3 to 5 years.
-During your treatment, you will see your physician at least once every 6 months to evaluate the effectiveness of immunotherapy.
+You may need to get allergy shots for three to five years.
+During your treatment, you will see your physician at least once every six months to evaluate the effectiveness of immunotherapy.